Marketing career path: from specialist to CMO

 Marketing career path

-Climbing the marketing career ladder doesn’t always follow a straight line, but it does take upskilling.
 Mohan says that studying a postgraduate degree paved the way to his new career in marketing – and a new life in Australia.

 “My wife and I were both studying in Singapore when Westpac were recruiting students from the master’s program, and that’s how we landed in Australia.”

-It was then while working as a test engineer in consumer electronics for the Philips brand in Bangalore that Mohan “came in close contact with product management.”
+It was then, while working as a test engineer in consumer electronics for the Philips brand in Bangalore, that Mohan “came in close contact with product management.”
 He says this is where his “love for consumer marketing really began.”

 Then came his break at Google.
 He was “the strategy and sales operations manager for AUNZ, creating strategies for sales teams to pitch marketing solutions to Aussie and Kiwi marketers.”